SAP-samples/teched2025-XP267/exercises/ex2/README.md

 ## Summary

-You've now learned how to extend your commands in SAP Automation Pilot by adding new executors to them and resuing also existing command.
-Moreover, you had manage to trigger command in Automation Pilot that collects further details about your landscape and consume these in a central observability platform such as SAP Cloud ALM.
+You've now learned how to extend your commands in SAP Automation Pilot by adding new executors to them and reusing also existing command.
+Moreover, you had managed to trigger command in Automation Pilot that collects further details about your landscape and consume these in a central observability platform such as SAP Cloud ALM.
 Once that's done, metrics' data is kept in SAP Cloud ALM and it gets visualised in a dashboard such as Metrics Overview in Health Monitoring for further exploration and analysis.

 Continue to - [Exercise 3 - Exercise 3 Description](../ex3/README.md)